Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro-Core/README.md

 ## 🤝 Acknowledgements

-This codebase was built by a contracted developer based on original system design, healing logic, and reward structures created by Dr. Meg Montañez Davenport.
+This codebase was built in collaboration with developer **Nadeem Shahzad**, based on the original system architecture, healing logic, and token/NFT reward structures created by **Dr Meg Montañez Davenport**.

-All rights reserved under HypnoNeuro IP.
+All intellectual property and strategic design belong to the **HypnoNeuro platform**.
+Development was supported under contract as part of the platform’s private R&D build.

 ---